prendradjaja/ferz/README.md

     _ Might also want to have some features for figuring out what X ("last X days") should be.
       _ Activity graph?
 (Histogram of games by date)

+    - Interactively explore a game database by walking up and down the "game tree." x Basic "walking"
+      - At any node, show:
+        x Responses (with percentages and counts)
+        x Which player is to move
+        x Links to games

 ## Implementation todos

     x Pagination